cloudposse/docs/content/kubernetes-backing-services/monitoring/kube-prometheus.md

 ### Installed with Custom Helmfile

-* Put the exported content to a `value.yaml` in format
+* Put the exported content into the `value.yaml` file in this format

 ```yaml
 grafana: